Last Updated December 1, 2022

 Lake Minnewanka Cruise

 The best way to see Lake Minnewanka in a short amount of time is on a cruise!
-The cruise is an hour-long adventure that has you exploring the lake on a heated boat.
+The cruise is an affordable, hour-long adventure that has you exploring the lake on a heated boat.

 The lake cruise itself is very informative, and you learn a lot about the history of the lake.
 On top of that, the views are spectacular, and you can even get some fresh air on the back deck to enjoy them.

-There are options for fishing here.
+There are options for anglers here.
 You can launch your boat and explore the deeper parts of the lake or fish from the shore.
 Either can end well but heading out deeper increases your chances.
 If you don’t have your own boat, keep reading for rental information!

 There are also fishing charters available, and they’re recommended for the less experienced.
 On the charter, you’ll head out on a boat for 4 to 6 hours with an expert local guide in search of massive trout and Jumbo Rockies.
 They include all the legal equipment needed, and they’ll even short your fishing license out for you!